Fact no. 1 Family

 Fact no. 7 Excellence has Roots

-The J. Hofstätter wines speak of their origin – of the site and soil where the vines root and the climate in which the grapes ripen.
-Among the first wines of South Tyrol (Südtirol-Alto Adige) that are named for their historic vineyards are the Gewürztraminer from Kolbenhof and the Pinot Noir Vigna S. Urbano from Barthenau.
+J. Hofstätter is the pioneer of single vineyard wines in South Tyrol (Südtirol-Alto Adige).
+Those wines speak of their origin – of the site and soil where the vines root and the climate in which the grapes ripen.
+Among the first wines of South Tyrol that are named for their historic vineyards are the Gewürztraminer from Kolbenhof and the Pinot Noir Vigna S. Urbano from Barthenau.

 Fact no. 8 Vigna - Top Terroir

 Wines from demarcated and classified sites carry the Italian name for vineyard, “Vigna”.
 This designates great growths and is the equivalent of the French “cru”.
 J. Hofstätter was the first estate in South Tyrol (Südtirol-Alto Adige) to produce single-vineyard wines.